EV Charging Cost in Alaska (2026)

 Is charging an EV cheap in Alaska?+−

-Alaska sits above the US average of 16.5¢/kWh, so home charging costs more than in low-rate states, but at about 7.2¢ per mile it still beats gas.
-A 28-mpg gas car costs about 11¢ a mile.
+Alaska sits above the US average of 16.5¢/kWh, so home charging costs more than in low-rate states.
+At about 7.2¢ per mile it still undercuts the roughly 11¢ per mile a 28-mpg gas car costs.

 What does public fast charging cost in Alaska?+−

-Public DC fast charging typically runs 40–50¢/kWh across the US, roughly three times a home rate.
+Public DC fast charging typically runs 40–50¢/kWh across the US, about 2.5 times a typical home rate.
 It is fine for road trips and expensive as a routine.
-Home charging on Alaska’s 25.2¢ rate is far cheaper.
+Home charging on Alaska’s 25.2¢ rate is the cheaper habit.

 Is it cheaper to charge an EV or buy gas in Alaska?+−